iamakashladdha/dagutil/README.md

 # Execution Commands
 *After completing the setup section above, you may use the following make commands:*
 - Use the `python3 dagstate.py <target> <action> <daglist>` command to execute the utility to pause/unpause Dag's
-    - target : Accepted Values are `Software` or `Astro`
+    - target: Accepted Values are `Software` or `Astro`
-    - action : `Pause` or `Unpause` Dags
+    - action: `Pause` or `Unpause` Dags
-    - daglist : Text file name, having list of dags with one line for each dag in input folder.
+    - daglist: Text file name, having list of dags with one line for each dag in input folder.
 Example daglist.txt
     - sample command: python3 dagstate.py astro unpause daglist.txt
     - sample command: python3 dagstate.py software pause daglist.txt